kzl/universal-computation/README.md

 ### Downloading datasets

 Datasets are stored in ```data/```.
-MNIST and CIFAR-10 are automatically downloaded by Pytorch upon starting experiment.
+MNIST and CIFAR-10 are automatically downloaded by PyTorch upon starting experiment.

 #### Listops